-2 Simulated temperature and humidity sensor readings are generated every 2 seconds, and a message is sent to the IoT hub.
-It may take a few messages before a simulated temperature reading of 30°C is generated and shown in the output window.
+Simulated temperature and humidity sensor readings are generated every two seconds, and a message is sent to the IoT hub.
+It may take a few messages for a simulated temperature reading of 30°C to be generated and shown in the output window.

 The IoT hub routes any messages that contain temperatureAlert: true to the service bus endpoint.
 As these messages are placed on the service bus queue, the logic app picks them up and sends an email through the defined provider.
-You then receive an email to notify you of a high temperature reading.
-This process should only take a few seconds, end to end.
+Then you receive an email notifying you of a high temperature reading.
+This process should take only a few seconds end to end.

-3 The simulated Raspberry Pi device generates messages every 2 seconds, so stop the app unless you like a lot of email alerts!
+4 The simulated Raspberry Pi device generates messages every two seconds, so stop the app unless you like a lot of email alerts!

 When you receive email alerts, the message doesn't contain a lot of information.
 Your logic app doesn't extract the message contents from the service bus and format the information.
 It would be great if the alert email could include the IoT device name or the temperature recorded.
 How can you process each message and perform some analysis on it?
-What about the other Azure serverless component we looked at-Azure function apps?
+What about the other Azure serverless service we've looked at: Azure Function Apps?